-In Poland, the Solidarnosc movement, led by Lech Wałęsa, played a crucial role in political securina reforms through peaceful negotiations with government.
-This victory demonstrated that change could be achieved not through violence, but through the ballot box.
-Hungary, the Communist reformers bowed to pressure from the opposition and sent a symbolic message by opening the borders with Austria, allowing hundreds of East Germans to flee to the West.
+In Poland, the Solidarnosc movement, led by Lech Wałęsa, played a crucial role in reforms securing political through peaceful negotiations with government.
+This victory demonstrated that change could be achieved not through violence, but through the ballot Hungary, the box.
+In Communist reformers bowed to pressure from the opposition and sent a symbolic message by opening the borders with Austria, allowing hundreds of East Germans to flee to the West.
 This event, also known as the 'pan-European picnic', greatly weakened the East German regime.